-- It is normally inappropriate to conduct a process validation for the production of APIs used in clinical trials, where the single batch produced or process changes during development make batch replication difficult.
-Controls including calibration, equipment qualification assures API quality during this development phase.
+- It is normally inappropriate to conduct process validation for the production of APIs used in clinical trials, where a single batch is produced or process changes during development make batch replication difficult.
+Controls including calibration and equipment qualification assure API quality during this development phase.

 - Process validation for commercial use should be carried out as per the Validation approach described in this guide earlier including small-scale or pilot batches.

-- Every change should be properly recorded in production, specifications or test procedures.
+- All changes should be properly recorded in production, specifications and test procedures.

-- While analytical methods performed that may not yet be validated, to evaluate a batch of API for clinical trials, they should be scientifically sound.
+- While analytical methods are performed that may not yet be validated, to evaluate a batch of APIs for clinical trials, they should be scientifically sound.

-- The system should be in place for retaining reserve samples of all batches ensuring sufficient quantity post-approval, termination, or discontinuation of an application.
+- The system should be in place to retain reserve samples of all batches, ensuring sufficient quantity post-approval, termination, or discontinuation of an application.

-- For existing APIs in clinical trials, expiry date, and retest date apply as described in this guide earlier.
-While, for new APIs, these dates normally do not apply in the early stages of clinical trials.
+- The existing APIs for clinical trials, expiry dates, and retest dates apply as described in this guide earlier.
+While for new APIs, these dates normally do not apply in the early stages of clinical trials.

-- Development and implementation of the analytical methods used to support the release of API batch for use in clinical trials should be documented appropriately.
+- The development and implementation of the analytical methods used to support the release of API batches for use in clinical trials should be documented appropriately.